How to Pass the CFA Level 1

 Plan your review such that you finish with your notes early and begin with practice tests 4 to 6 weeks prior to the exam.
 And make it a point to time yourself so you can better assess your current performance and work on improving it if necessary.

 The general perception is that the lowest passing score the Institute will set for the exam is 70%.
 There has never been an official word on this, but based on historical data, 70%-100% does appear to be the highest score range a candidate can get for any section.
 It would be very odd to find a candidate scoring 70%-100% in everything and fail the test.
 Hence, when taking your practice exams, always target a score of 70% or higher.

 If you get a lower score on your first practice exam, don’t worry.
 Most people do at first, but you can always improve this by going back to your notes, making changes if necessary, or by simply getting used to answering more and more practice exams.

 In the middle of all the reading and calculating, it’s good to stop a while and run through your logistics on this day.
 If possible, visit the venue and take a good look around; if not, figure out how to there using tools like Google Maps.
 You should also visit the CFA Institute’s website and scan their checklist of things to bring to the exam.
 Preparing all these details beforehand will help ensure that you only have the exam to think about when the big day arrives.

 8. Be Wise with Your Time

 The CFA Level I exam has 40 questions per hour, which is why, as we mentioned, you have around 90 seconds max to answer each.
-Because of the volume of questions in this exam, there’s always that possibility that you will not complete the paper.
-If this seems likely in your case, just blindly guess the the remaining items before the proctor signals the end of the exam.
-And again, because you won’ be penalized for giving wrong answers, getting a few correct ones by accident is always better than wasting an opportunity to increase your score.
+Because of the volume of questions in this exam, there’s always the possibility that you will not complete the paper.
+If this seems likely in your case, just blindly guess the remaining items before the proctor signals the end of the exam.
+And again, because you won't be penalized for giving wrong answers, getting a few correct ones by accident is always better than wasting an opportunity to increase your score.